newrelic/nr1-nerdpack-layout-standard/README.md

 ### Issues / Enhancement Requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
+You can submit issues and enhancement requests in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

 ### Contributing